NCAS-CMS/cfa-conventions/README.md

-# cfa-conventions
+# CFA Conventions

-NetCDF Climate and Forecast Aggregation (CFA) Conventions
+Conventions for the storage of aggreagtion variables within CF-netCDF datasets.